castai/docs/docs/guides/autoscaling-policies.md

         effect: "NoSchedule"
 ```

-The node selector will ensure that pods will only schedule on CAST AI-provisioned nodes.
-Also, this specific selector is what scoped autoscaler is looking for when deciding which unsheduled pods are within the scope.
+The node selector will ensure that pods only schedule on CAST AI-provisioned nodes.
+Also, this specific selector is what the scoped autoscaler is looking for when deciding which unsheduled pods are within the scope.

-Toleration is required for above-described reasons: we want the pods to actually be able to be scheduled on provisioned nodes.
+Toleration is required for the above-described reasons: we want the pods to actually be able to be scheduled on provisioned nodes.
 If toleration is not present, this will be treated as misconfiguration and the pod will be ignored.

 ## Cluster CPU limits policy